What is CMMC 2.0?

 Verification will take place by self-assessment or third-party assessment depending on the CMMC level requirement.
 Except for some newly introduced cybersecurity requirements in Level 3, DoD contractors should already be meeting CMMC 2.0’s security requirements when handling controlled unclassified information.

-Note: The following information is based on the CMMC proposed rule published 12/26/2023 and the Defense Federal Acquisition Regulation Supplement: Assessing Contractor Implementation of Cybersecurity Requirements (DFARS Case 2019-D041) proposed rule published 8/15/2024.
-The content in both proposed rules is subject to change in the final rule.
+Note: The following information is based on the CMMC Program Final rule published 10/15/2023 and the Defense Federal Acquisition Regulation Supplement: Assessing Contractor Implementation of Cybersecurity Requirements (DFARS Case 2019-D041) proposed rule published 8/15/2024.
+The content in the proposed rule is subject to change in the final rule.

 What are the requirements for each of the three proposed tiers?